diogorsousa/no-gravity-pong/README.md

 3. Navigate to the cloned repo's directory and select it
 4. The project should now appear in the Unity Hub project list.
 Click on it to open with Unity

+## License
+This project is licenses under the terms of the Creative Commons Attribution-NonCommercial 4.0 International Public License.